 Be mindful of the terrain and climate and wear proper clothing and outdoor essentials:

 - Proper shoes

 This can't be said enough!
 Hydrate before you go and be sure to bring plenty of water; you will need more than you think.
 Drink constantly even if you do not feel thirsty and avoid caffeine and alcohol as these dehydrate the body.
 Another great tip - don't overindulge the day before on caffeine and alcohol.

 Take a break and eat before you are hungry to replace electrolytes that you are sweating out.
 Granola bars are convenient and pack up nicely and taking periodic breaks five to seven minutes for every 30-60 minutes is a good idea to rest the body and take in the scenery.

-Don't be a trailblazer - Follow designated trails to avoid injury and be aware of your surroundings.
+Follow designated trails to avoid injury and be aware of your surroundings.

-Stay in contact - Plan your hike and make sure someone knows where you will be hiking and your estimated return.
+Plan your hike and make sure someone knows where you will be hiking and your estimated return.
 It's always a good idea to bring a cell phone.

 Be sure to tag @VisitChandler or use #VisitChandler for a chance to be featured on our social platforms or website galleries.